jackberrypassionfruit/CS50_Project/README.md

 https://quadratic-eq-solver-app.herokuapp.com/

-To access the project, unzip the folder, navigate to the app.py file and execute the command "flask run".
-You will then be able to launch a development server by clicking on the port which appears in the terminal window.

-You will be taken to a login page of our math activity website.
+Upon loading the heroku app, you will be taken to a login page of our math activity website.
 Click register in the top right to create an account and log in.

 You will then be taken to our homepage.
 You may click on your profile to see your progress to date or the activities button to get started on solving some quadratic equations.
 The activities are split into two difficulties - easier and harder.
 Within these, there is a teacher's page which allows a teacher to just run through the process of solving a quadratic equation, a students page which offers a guided walkthrough of the method requiring structured input from the student, and a test page which allows students to have a go at randomly generated problems without any guidance.